Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Conclusion

 \section{Conclusion}

 In this work, we demonstrate that an ML framework based on Kernel Ridge Regression (KRR) can learn and predict the imaginary-frequency self-energy function of one-dimensional Hubbard models across a wide range of on-site interaction strengths, including both short- and long-range hopping terms.
 In all examples, the predicted self-energies exhibit a low absolute relative difference (ARD) compared to the exact results.
 Using Padé analytic continuation (A.C.), we transform the self-energy calculated on the imaginary frequency axis to the real energy axis, enabling us to predict the density of states (DOS).
 We attribute the main source of error in the DOS predictions to the A.C. method rather than to the ML model.
-Counterintuitively, systems with long-range hopping terms are predicted with lower relative errors than nearest-neighbor models, suggesting that our method may be particularly well-suited for real materials with complex interactions.
+Systems with long-range hopping terms are predicted with relative errors comparable to those of a nearest-neighbor model, suggesting that our method remains robust for real materials with complex interactions.
 Our findings indicate that the mean-field quantities of the one-dimensional Hubbard model contain sufficient information for a KRR model to reproduce and predict many-body self-energies and capture the signatures of strong correlations in spectral observables.
 We show that the highly nonlinear structure of deep neural networks, which makes them challenging to interpret, is not required to capture the spectral features of strongly correlated quantum systems.
 Instead, our results suggest that simpler ML models such as KRR might be sufficient to learn signatures of strong correlations.